-A time when there are no homeless, unwanted pets in central and south Alabama.
+A time when there are no homeless, unwanted pets in Alabama.

-The mission of the Alabama Animal Alliance is to significantly reduce the overpopulation of dogs and cats in central and south Alabama through prevention, education, and collaboration.
+The mission of the Alabama Animal Alliance is to significantly reduce the overpopulation of dogs and cats in Alabama through prevention, education, and collaboration.

-We collaborate with animal shelters, rescue groups, and residents to provide high quality, high volume, low cost spay and neuter surgeries for companion animals while educating the public on the importance of preventing unwanted pets.
+We collaborate with veterinarians, animal shelters, rescue groups, and residents to provide high quality, high volume, low cost spay and neuter surgeries for companion animals.
+We educate the public on the importance of preventing unwanted pets.